494shley/494shley/README.md

 ---

-## 🌟 Featured Projects
+## ⭐ Featured Project

 ### Clashly

-A Python desktop automation app for BlueStacks/ADB workflows.
+**Clashly** is a Python desktop automation app built around BlueStacks and ADB workflows.

 It includes:

 - A Tkinter desktop interface
-- Screenshot and image detection with OpenCV
+- Screenshot capture and image detection with OpenCV
 - ADB and BlueStacks automation
-- JSON profile/config systems
+- JSON profile and strategy configuration systems
 - Stats tracking and progress views
 - Debug logs and visual debugging tools
 - Licensing and validation features